NeddyNet/Aidtech/README.md

 Mahmoud Aljekhleb 117200012
 Muhanad Al Hayek 117200013

 The project is about a vibration device that is connected to a mobile application.
 The device is designed for deaf and blinded people.
-We will use the app to write a sentence and the device will vibrate according to the letters in the sentence.
+We will use the app to write a sentence and the device will vibrate according to the letters in that sentence.